-The seminar ‘Youth in Markets: Creating Space for the Buy-In’ invites practitioners, experts, students and researchers to explore this challenge of how to realise inclusive opportunities for young people, particularly in rural areas where agriculture is the main sector.
-We seek to discuss how local economic development can take shape in communities, and how young people might themselves and together with partners take leadership to realise change in their communities and surroundings.
+The seminar ‘Youth in Markets: Entrepreneurship and Innovation in Agribusiness’ invites practitioners, experts, policy makers, students and researchers to explore the challenge of how to realise inclusive economic opportunities for young people, particularly in rural areas.
+This seminar builds upon the insights obtained through the seminar Youth in Markets: Creating Space for the Buy-In on March 7th this year.
+We seek to discuss how entrepreneurship and innovation can be fostered in communities and how young people might themselves and together with partners take leadership to work towards agricultural innovation.

 For this seminar, a number of cases touching on the themes of youth engagement, entrepreneurship and innovation development will be explored interactively, brought forward by:

 - Entrepreneurship and agribusiness in Southern Africa, by Solidaridad Southern Africa

 - The potential of the seed business in Keringet Kenya, by ICRA

 - Youth engagement in agricultural cooperatives, by Wageningen Centre for Development Innovation, KIT and YPARD

 - Opportunities for Youth Employment (OYE!), by SNV